uithemer/harbour-themepack-evolve-plus/README.md

-# Xenlism Wildfire for Sailfish OS
+# Evolve Plus for Sailfish OS

 Evolve Plus for Sailfish OS.